phrsampaio/deft-funnel/README.md

 **IMPORTANT**

-The output of dev_f must be a cell array containing two cells, one for each component below:
+The output of 'dev_f' must be a cell array containing two cells, one for each component below:

 * gf             : the gradient of 'f' with dimensions 'n' x 1.

 * Hf             : the hessian matrix with dimensions 'n' x 'n'.

-The output of dev_h must be a cell array containing two cells, one for each component below:
+The output of 'dev_h' must be a cell array containing two cells, one for each component below:

 * Jh             : the Jacobian matrix of 'h' with dimensions 'nb_cons_h' x 'n'.